Ross Dwelley: Professional career

+San Francisco 49ers (first stint)

 2018 season

 Dwelley signed with the San Francisco 49ers as an undrafted free agent on April 30, 2018.
 He was initially cut at the end of training camp and subsequently signed to the team's practice squad.

 Dwelley was promoted from the practice squad to the 49ers' active roster on October 15, 2018, and made his NFL debut on the same night in a 30–33 road loss to the Green Bay Packers on Monday Night Football.
 Three weeks later, he caught his first NFL pass, an eight-yard reception, in a 34–3 victory over the Oakland Raiders.

 Dwelley finished his rookie year with two catches for 14 yards in 11 games and no starts.

 2019 season

-Dwelley made his first NFL start during a Week 6 20-7 road victory over the Los Angeles Rams, playing fullback following an injury to starter Kyle Juszczyk.
+Dwelley made his first NFL start during a Week 6 20–7 road victory over the Los Angeles Rams, playing fullback following an injury to starter Kyle Juszczyk.
 During a Week 11 36–26 victory over the Arizona Cardinals, Dwelley scored his first NFL touchdown on a four-yard reception from Jimmy Garoppolo.
 He also scored a second touchdown on a five-yard pass later in the game.

 Dwelley finished his second professional season with 15 receptions for 91 yards and two touchdowns in 16 games and six starts.
 The 49ers reached Super Bowl LIV, but they lost to the Kansas City Chiefs by a score of 31–20.